ksrajith/cloudwork/README.md

-# Hybrid automation test framwork BBD + DDD
+# Hybrid automation test framework BBD + DDD
-Behaviour and Data Drivent test automation framwork for api testing
+Behaviour and Data - Driven test automation framework for assessment

 -- In this test frame work I used below tech stack --